microsoft/DialoGPT/README.md

 <!--## ConvAI challenge -->

 ## Try our system
-The live demo access is upon approval request.
+The live demo and decoding script access is upon approval request.
+Please apply [here](https://docs.google.com/spreadsheets/d/1epTNfaqva1isVO_o9pbyhVLsnzDn58dGkcLB0OUVcqs/edit?usp=sharing)

 <!--This model should give a Hits@1 over 79, perplexity of 20.5 and F1 of 16.5 using the convai2 evaluation script (see below).